mowses/Events/README.md

 What is Events?
 --------------------------------------
-Events is a script that you can bind async custom events into your javascript objects.
+Events is a script that you can bind and trigger custom events into your javascript objects.

 Dependencies